 Digitized shorelines were plotted in a preliminary hard copy of the GIS map.
 Shorelines on the hard copy were compared with mapped shorelines on the original 7.5-minute quadrangles for accuracy and completeness.
-If the GIS map and the original map were at the same scale, GIS maps were compared directly with the original map using a light table.
-BEG and RPI reviewers were responsible for determining if the GIS map adequately portrayed the original maps and if the GIS presentation had introduced any inaccuracies not present on the original maps.
+BEG reviewers were responsible for determining if the GIS map adequately portrayed the original maps and if the GIS presentation had introduced any inaccuracies not present on the original maps.
 Areas needing correction were marked on the GIS map.